The Pikes Peak Marathon has been on my to-do list since I first heard about it a few years ago as I was beginning to run marathons and beyond.

 After about three miles of downhill I started to pick up some momentum and remember thinking how good my legs were feeling.
 Maybe I took it way too slow on the ascent if my legs were feeling this good, which was fine with me because that was the plan.
 I also wondered how long I could keep up my pace.
 I was passing people left and right, but most of them looked like they must have wasted all their energy on the climb because they seemed to only want to survive the descent.

 There were a few near-crashes involving large rocks, and a few upright slides as I hit the breaks at surprise switchbacks, but my legs were holding up and, most importantly, I was having fun.
 So I began increasing my pace even more with about six miles to go.
 And then even more with four miles left.
 With two miles left I was feeling borderline out-of-control on turns and switchbacks, and I think I had a smile on my face the entire time.

 When I hit the pavement with about a mile left I knew that whatever I'd conserved to the top of the mountain I had burned through on the way down because the wheels were about to fall off.
-And then I was done.
+But before I knew it I was done.
 Crossed the finish line.
 Finished the Pikes Peak Marathon.
-Survived my first 14er.
+Survived my first 14'er.